U.S. probe sees shared blame in Pakistan air strike

 See: here

-The air strike was the latest incident to test U.S. ties with its uneasy ally, whose help it needs to combat militants fuelling violence against U.S. and NATO forces in Afghanistan.
+The air strike was the latest incident to test U.S. ties with its uneasy ally, whose help it needs to combat militants fueling violence against U.S. and NATO forces in Afghanistan.

 The loss of life in the border incident and the initial NATO response incensed the Pakistanis, who demanded that the United States depart from an air base used to launch drone flights within 15 days and blocked ground supply routes through Pakistan to U.S. forces in Afghanistan.
 They also want a formal U.S. apology.